Kanchenjunga Circuit Trek

 Our Mount Glory Treks will provide sleeping bags to keep you comfortable during your stay at the base camp.
 The accommodation and food costs are a little more increase rather than the lower part of the Kanchanjanga circuit trek in Nepal.

-Note: Stay in Kathmandu is not included in your package.
+Note: Staying in Kathmandu is not included in your package.
 If you need to stay, we manage.
 And that costs additional money.

 Guide, Porter, and Luggage during the Kanchenjunga Trek